MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 ### Firmware:

-Dumped one new (never pared) LED1837R5 with BlackMagic-espidf.
+Dumped LED1837R5, LED1836G9 and E1743 with BlackMagic-espidf.

 Bootloader: First stage bootloader its OK.
-Also updated to latest version.
+Also possible update to latest version.
-Seccund stage bootloader updated with mtx512 and can force bootloader boot and loading app.
+Secund stage bootloader updated to standalone bootloader and can force bootloader boot and loading app.

 [mtx512](https://github.com/mtx512) have compilles a inital [firmware set](https://github.com/mtx512/efr32/tree/master/icc-a-1).

-Then having the new bootloader in place it its only booting in bootloader mode thrue pressing the LigthingLink button (if using a controll device)(PA0 low) and poweron and then upload the EZSP from the bootloader over serial.
+I have changing the pins for RX and TX for matching with the layout of E1743 so mx512 main bootloader you need using  PA14 TX and PA15 RX with it.
+The NCP app its crashing hard.
+@[nicolson](https://github.com/nicolson) have supplied one set with working first and main bootloader but with the same problem with the NCP app is the mx512 one.
+The jnicolsons bootloader use RX and TX pins standard way, PB15 and PB14.

+Having one 3rd NCP thats its not possible installing thrue bootloader but looks like working then flashed thrue SWD.

 Problem with NCP app loaded but crashing:
-Less likly its that the 6.7.6.x NCP its to large for the MG with 256K flash but Ikeas GW have larger OTA file.
-More likly its problem with the UART port for RX and TX its conflicting with the external flash that using SPI.
-Tecnical SPI its using the USART ports maped to the external pins for MISO and MOSI.
-The logick for HW to SW config its a large mess.

-Todo: New pinout for matching the pads of E1743 is PA14 TX and PA15 RX.
+Its a very hard one then its not possible connecting with SWD, must reboot in bootloader mode then SWD its working.

+For more info of current NCP[firmware files:](https://github.com/MattWestb/IKEA-TRADFRI-ICC-A-1-Modul/tree/master/Firmware).

 #### Zigbee EmberZNet: ver 6.7.6.0: